mariaalfaroc/ScoreGenerator/README.md

 There are two versions available:
 - [`old_scoregenerator`](old_scoregenerator): It contains the score generator considering all three different methods of algorithmic composition.
 - [`scoregenerator`](scoregenerator): This is a newer version that only uses the random walk algorithm for composition, as it has yielded the best results in end-to-end OMR transcription.
+Check the corresponding [README](scoregenerator/README.md) for a detailed explanation of this version.

 However, please bear in mind that neither of these versions is currently maintained.